Surgical access to the maxillary sinus is usually possible via a minimally invasive endoscopic approach through the nose or the oral vestibule.

 Close cooperation with ENT specialists is very important to us in the diagnosis and therapy of maxillary sinus problems.

-If surgery of the maxillary sinus is necessary, this can be carried out under local anaesthesia, sedation or general anaesthetic.
-Maxillary sinus surgery is, in most cases, possible via a minimally invasive endoscopic approach through the nose or a transoral approach depending on the cause of the problems.
+If surgery of the maxillary sinus is necessary, this can be carried out – depending on how large an area is affected – under local anaesthetic, twilight sedation or general anaesthetic.
+Maxillary sinus surgery is, in most cases, possible via a minimally invasive endoscopic approach through the nose or the oral vestibule.

 We will be pleased to arrange a consultation at your convenience.